zhucheng725/TensorRT3-errors-2/README.md

 I have resolved this amzing problem.
 I run this code in anaconda3/lib/python3.6/site-packages/tensorrt/examples/tf_to_trt/tf_to_trt.py

-Maybe you should down mnist datasets from: http://yann.lecun.com/exdb/mnist/
+Maybe you should download mnist datasets from: http://yann.lecun.com/exdb/mnist/

-And put this tar into the new path:/tmp/tensorflow/mnist/input_data/
+And put this tars into the new path:/tmp/tensorflow/mnist/input_data/

 My GPU is 1060 3G, so to run this code sucessfully, you must change tf_to_trt.py on line 91 from